 Day 5 – Essaouira

-We will take an 1,5 hours drive to Sidi Kaouki.
-We will have a picknick-lunch at the beach.
+We will take an 1.5 hours drive to Sidi Kaouki.
+We will have a picnic-lunch at the beach.
 Afterwards we will take a camel ride through the sand dunes.
-This is a ‘must’ if you visit Morocco!
-And a adventourous way to enjoy the beautiful landscape.
+Of course this is a ‘must’ if you visit Morocco and an adventourous way to enjoy the beautiful landscape.

-Next we will take a 30 minutes ride to Essaouira.
+Next we will take a 30 minute ride to Essaouira.
 Essaouira is a very laidback artists’ town with a rich past.
-It is occupied by the French and the Portuguese.
-It was once home to British and Jewish populations.
-And also known for it’s famous visitors like Jimmy Hendrix, Cat Stevens, Orson Welles and Sit Winston Churchill.
-It is an idyllic place to explore surrounded by sandy beaches and dunes.
+It was occupied by the French and the Portuguese.
+It was once home to British and Jewish populations, and also known for its famous visitors like Jimmy Hendrix, Cat Stevens, Orson Welles and Sir Winston Churchill.
+It is an idyllic place to explore, surrounded by sandy beaches and dunes.

-Nowadays scenes of the famous serie ‘Games of Thrones’ are shot here.
+Scenes of the famous series ‘Games of Thrones’ were shot here.